 There are two classic places at which to get a roast beef po’boy: Tracey’s and Parasol’s.
 They are both located in the Irish Channel neighborhood and there is a bitter rivalry between the two joints.
 If you prefer a fried seafood po’boy, the best destinations include Domilise’s for the special half oyster/half shrimp, Parkway Bakery and Tavern where Obama got his po’boy, or the Rampart Food Store.
 If you desire a less conventional or even vegetarian po’boy, Killer Po’boys in the French Quarter is the spot to beat.

-Since you’re exploring all this great American food, you might as well also see the best places to visit in the USA
+Since you’re exploring the most popular food in America, you might as well also see the best places to visit in the USA.

 Best Local Food in Denver — Green Chili

 You can’t visit Denver, Colorado without trying a bowl of green chili.
 Now, before you start picturing a massive bowl of strange green chili, let me stop you.
 Green chili isn’t green!
 It’s called that because the main ingredient features freshly roasted Hatch or Pueblo chilies combined with pork, onions, garlic, tomatoes, and water or broth in a variety of heat levels.
 Every cook has a secret recipe, including myself.

 Try it by the bowl, over a burrito, in a breakfast burrito, or any form of Mexican food.
 Some of our favorite places to sample green chili include D’Corazon, Pete’s Kitchen, and Santiago’s Mexican Restaurant.
 Of course, if green chili doesn’t sound like your thing, you can always try the Rocky Mountain Oysters!

 Best Local Food in Seattle — Salmon